eslint/eslint/docs/src/extend/custom-rules.md

 #### Deprecated

-Please note that the following methods have been deprecated and will be removed in a future version of ESLint:
+Please note that the following `context` methods have been deprecated and will be removed in a future version of ESLint:

 * `getComments()` - replaced by `getCommentsBefore()`, `getCommentsAfter()`, and `getCommentsInside()`
 * `getTokenOrCommentBefore()` - replaced by `getTokenBefore()` with the `{ includeComments: true }` option